alakh0703/Neploy/README.md

 - [Behind the Scenes of Vercel's Infrastructure](https://vercel.com/blog/behind-the-scenes-of-vercels-infrastructure)
 - [YouTube: Piyush Garg](https://www.youtube.com/watch?v=0A_JpLYG7hM)

+## Visit Neploy

+You can visit Neploy at [neploy.netlify.app](https://neploy.netlify.app/).

+## Note

+Please note that the live logs feature may not work as expected because I used Aiven services (ClickHouse, Kafka) for it, but its free trial has ended.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.